 This curriculum, recognized by the IEEE Computer Society and ACM, includes materials for undergraduate and graduate level programs.
 Besides offering courses directly, the CERT Division also offers materials for others who teach.
 These materials can be incorporated into existing education programs or form the basis of newly developed courses.

 Recognizing the importance of software assurance education to meet the growing demand for skilled professionals, CERT researchers are collaborating on the software assurance curriculum with a team of educators from Embry-Riddle Aeronautical University, (ISC)2, Stevens Institute of Technology, and Union College.
 This collaboration is called the software assurance curriculum project.
-The timeline on the right (click to display a bigger version of the image) shows the main activities and products resulting from the project:
+The timeline on the right (click to display a bigger version of the image) shows the main activities and products resulting from the project

 The Master of Software Assurance Reference Curriculum is the first curriculum ever to be developed that focuses on assuring the functionality, dependability, and security of software and systems.
 This curriculum provides guidelines for a well-rounded education on key security and assurance topics.
 Course syllabi support the development of a set of courses to be used in a master of software assurance curriculum program.
 These syllabi may also be useful for educators developing courses for industry practitioners.